 Upstream and Downstream requirements of food processing industries

-Downstream stage : The downstream stage in the production process involves processing the materials collected during the upstream stage into a finished product.
-The downstream stage further includes the actual sale of that product to other businesses, governments or private individuals.
-Downstream process has direct contact with customers through the finished product.
+Downstream stage: The downstream stage in the production process involves processing the materials collected during the upstream stage into a finished product.
+The downstream stage further includes the actual sale of that product to other businesses, governments, or private individuals.
+The downstream process has direct contact with customers through the finished product.

 - Accessibility to raw materials.